mattermost/docs/source/install/install-mmte-helm-gitlab-helm.rst

 The next part of the process is setting up the GitLab SSO integration.

 To create the OAuth application to allow Mattermost to use GitLab as the authentication provider, please follow the instructions `here <https://docs.mattermost.com/deployment/sso-gitlab.html>`__.

 Please take note of the ``Application ID``, ``Application Secret Key``, ``User API Endpoint``, ``Auth Endpoint`` and ``Token Endpoint`` settings, as these values will be used later.

+If you are following a process other than the one provided and experience authentication and/or deployment issues, let us know in our `Troubleshooting forum <http://www.mattermost.org/troubleshoot/>`__ and we'll be happy to help.

 Deploy GitLab Helm Chart
 ----------------------------